tom-krieger/remediate_install/README.md

 ## Description

-The module provides tasks and plans arround the installation of Puppet Remediate.
+The module provides Bolt plans arround the installation of Puppet Remediate.
 Remediate is shipped as a bunch of docker containers.

+The installation process needs several files from the internet.
+Puppet modules will be downloaded, Docker will be installed and docker-compose as well.
+Please make sure internet access is possible.

 ## System requirements

 Remediate has its own system requirements.
-Before you begin to install, please check the [system requirements](https://puppet.com/docs/remediate/latest/system_requirements.html) here.
+Before you begin to install, please check the [system requirements](https://puppet.com/docs/remediate/latest/system_requirements.html).
 This module can check the system requirements and stop the installation if the requirements are not met.
+Additionally there's a plan for checking only the requirements and printing log messaged if some requirements are not met.

 ## License